Art-Sells/Arells/Build-Notes.md

 VavityTester:
 - Connect Ethereum with Metamask/Base to begin.
 - When fixing price mechanism, stop git
-- Wallet back-end and front-end connection issues resolved, trace back to this for fixing wallet cancelation issues

 In the json do this after the json is creationed:

 all these should start of as exactly like this for each Metamask and Base wallet:

-walletConnected: false <- (this should change to false after successful wallet disconnection)
-walletConnectionCanceled: false <- (this should change to true after wallet connection canceledc and back to false after wallet connection button clicked again)
+walletConnected: false <- (this should change to true after successful wallet connection and false after successful wallet disconnection)
-walletConnecting: true <- (this should change to false  if walletConnected is true and back to true if walletConnected is false)
+walletConnecting: true <- (this should change to false if walletConnected is true and back to true if walletConnected is false and also false if wallet connection is canceled)

-assetConnected: false <- (this should change to true after successful asset disconnection)
-assetConnectionCancelled: false <- (this should change to true after asset connection canceled and back to false after asset connection (deposit) is clicked )
+assetConnected: false <- (this should change to true if wallet balance for asset matches cVactTaa and back to false if it doesn't)
-assetConnecting: false <- (this should change to true if asset connection (deposit) is clicked and back to false after deposit)
+assetConnecting: false <- (this should change to true if asset connection (deposit) is clicked and back to false after deposit is met)

 if

 walletConnected: false
-walletConnectionCanceled: false
 walletConnecting: true

 then